 How will our competitors react, and how will their reactions impact sales?

-Much of this uncertainty can be removed if marketers simply ask the right questions, and leverage analytics wherever they can to make the qualitative, quantitative.
+Much of this uncertainty can be removed if marketers simply ask the right questions, and leverage big data analytics wherever they can to make the qualitative, quantitative.

 Consider a launch team for Brand A in the months leading up to D-Day.
 The team is faced with a number of uncertainties, including market access, patient behavior and physician adoption.
 In this case, let’s assume that Brand A will go head-to-head with Brand B in this particular market, and there is little or no clinical differentiation among products.
 In this case, Cost and Access are large factors.